duckdb/community-extensions/UPDATING.md

 ## Upgrading an extension to a new DuckDB version
 When a new DuckDB version is (about to be) released, there are two states your extension can be in, which we will illustrate using the example extension described before:

-1. extension is compatible both with the latest and upcoming version of DuckDB, meaning both `duckdb-stable-build` and `duckdb-next-build` are passing
+1. Extension is compatible both with the latest and upcoming version of DuckDB, meaning both `duckdb-stable-build` and `duckdb-next-build` are passing
-2. extension requires changes to be compatible with upcoming DuckDB release.
+2. Extension requires changes to be compatible with upcoming DuckDB release.
 Only `duckdb-stable-build` is passing

 For state 1, no action is required.
 Your extension will be released automatically as part of the upcoming DuckDB release.